SystemsApproach/tcpcc/tcp_ip.rst

 can arrive at the destination.
 In the worst case, a packet can be delayed in the Internet almost arbitrarily.
 Each time a packet is forwarded by a router, the IP time to live (``TTL``) field is decremented, and eventually it reaches zero, at which time the packet is discarded (and hence there is no danger of it arriving late).
 Note that TTL is something of a misnomer and was renamed to the more accurate Hop Count in IPv6.
 Knowing that IP throws packets away after their ``TTL`` expires, TCP assumes that each packet has a maximum lifetime.
-The exact lifetime, known as the *maximum segment lifetime* (MSL), is an engineering choice.
+The exact lifetime, known as the *Maximum Segment Lifetime (MSL)*, is an engineering choice.
 The current recommended setting is 120 seconds.
 Keep in mind that IP does not directly enforce this 120-second value; it is simply a conservative estimate that TCP makes of how long a packet might live in the Internet.
 The implication is